Mobile App Development Budget: List of 5 Critical Decisions

 Mobile applications today are used in many different business areas, whether it is for internal corporate use or for providing services to clients.
-People come up with new concepts and ideas for apps everyday, but how does one ensure that app becomes a success without exceeding the budget and estimated time frame?
+People come up with new concepts and ideas for apps every day, but how does one plan a mobile app development budget and an estimated time frame?

 1. Choosing the right platform